mrash/afl-cov/README.md

 allows for specific lines or functions to be searched for within coverage results, and when a match is found the corresponding test case file is displayed.
 This allows the user to discover which AFL test case is the first to exercise a particular function.
+In addition, `afl-cov` produces a "zero coverage" report of functions and lines that were never executed during an AFL fuzzing run.

 Although `afl-cov` is of no use to AFL itself, the main application of `afl-cov` is to help wrap some automation around gcov and thereby provide data on how to maximize code coverage with AFL.
-Manual interpretation of cumulative gcov results from AFL test cases is usually still required, but the first "fiddly" step of iterating over all test cases and generating code coverage reports is solved by `afl-cov`.
+Manual interpretation of cumulative gcov results from AFL test cases is usually still required, but the first "fiddly" step of iterating over all test cases and generating code coverage reports (along with the "zero coverage" report) is solved by `afl-cov`.

-Producing code coverage reports for AFL test cases is an important step to try and maximize code coverage.
+Producing code coverage reports for AFL test cases is an important step to try and maximize code coverage, and thereby help to maximize the effectiveness of AFL.
 For example, some binaries have code that is reachable only after a complicated (or even cryptographic) test is passed, and AFL may not be able to exercise such code without taking special measures.
 For example, a patch to solve this problem for CRC test in libpng, see the `experimental/libpng_no_checksum/libpng-nocrc.patch` file in the AFL sources.
-So, the results produced by `afl-cov` can help to verify whether such measures are effective.
+Code coverage results can help to verify whether such measures are effective.

 ## Work Flow
 The general work flow for `afl-cov` is:

-1) Compile...
+1) Compile the targeted project with

+2) Start up `afl-cov` in `--live` mode

 $ afl-cov -d /tmp/afl-ramdisk/fwknop.git/test/afl/fuzzing-output/spa-pkts.out --live --coverage-cmd "cat AFL_FILE | LD_LIBRARY_PATH=./lib/.libs ./server/.libs/fwknopd -c ./test/conf/default_fwknopd.conf -a ./test/conf/default_access.conf -A -f -t" --code-dir . -v